MPG-SAM 2: Adapting SAM 2 with Mask Priors and Global Context for Referring Video Object Segmentation: Method

-The enhanced object tokens $T_{mgl}$ are then fed into the mask decoder, replacing the original mask tokens within the decoder, while the augmented current image feature $F_{gl}$ is also passed into the mask decoder for decoding.
-In this manner, both the object queries and video features are enriched with temporal information, facilitating a comprehensive understanding of the entire video from both high-level and low-level perspectives.
-This ensures effective communication between pixel-level and object-level representations.
+The enhanced object tokens $T_{mgl}$ are then fed into the mask decoder, replacing the original mask tokens, while the enhanced frame features $F_{lg}$ are simultaneously processed.
+The object queries, composed of sparse prompts and enhanced object tokens, along with the text-enriched frame features $F_{lg}$, collectively enable a more accurate mask decoding process.
+This dual enhancement strategy ensures that both the object queries and video features are infused with comprehensive temporal and textual information, significantly improving the segmentation accuracy.